Eriksson Ek helps Wild cap road trip with 3-2 win over Ducks

 ANAHEIM, Calif.
 (AP) — Joel Eriksson Ek had a goal and an assist, including the game-winning score early in the third period, and the Minnesota Wild capped a successful season-opening road trip with a 3-2 victory over the Anaheim Ducks on Wednesday night.

-Eriksson Ek ripped a quick wrist shot past Ryan Miller’s glove side off a pass from Jordan Greenway 1:53 into the third for his second goal of the season.
+Eriksson Ek ripped a quick wrist shot past Ryan Miller’s glove side off a pass from Jordan Greenway 1:53 into the third for his second goal of the season and the eighth game-winning goal of his career.

+The win is the third in four games for Minnesota, which is part of the reconfigured West Division this season.

+“It makes you feel good about your game We know we can score and have a lot of skill and up down the lineup,” Eriksson Ek said.

-Ryan Hartman and Nick Bonino also scored for Minnesota, which has won three of its first four games.
-Kaapo Kahkonen made 22 saves.
+Ryan Hartman and Nick Bonino also scored for Minnesota.
+Kaapo Kahkonen made 22 saves in his first action in over 10 months.

+“He played great and competed his butt off,” Wild coach Dean Evason said.
+“He had one that clearly clanks off his glove for the first goal, but besides that, he played terrific.”

 Nicolas Deslauriers and Cam Fowler scored for Anaheim, and Ryan Miller stopped 29 shots.
+Deslauriers also had an assist for the eighth multi-point game of his career.

 Hartman opened the scoring at 13:51 of the first period with the first short-handed goal of his eight-year NHL career.
 The defenseman scored on a breakaway after forcing a turnover in the neutral zone.